plamen5rov/presidents-quiz-gemini-cli/PROJECT_LOG.md

 ## 1. Project Overview

-The goal was to build a web-based quiz game where players identify U.S. presidents based on their portrait, name, and years of service.
+The goal was to build a web-based quiz game where players identify U.S. presidents.
 The project was built using Next.js, TypeScript, and Tailwind CSS.

 ## 2. Key Technologies & Libraries